 Tuition rates are subject to change each academic year.
 Please read below for descriptions of recent and upcoming tuition increases.

-Quebec Residents and students from the rest of Canada: The Quebec Government recently announced the rates for the academic year 2018-19.
-The effective increase for Quebec residents is 2.7% and for students from the rest of Canada 3.1%.
+Quebec Residents and Students from the rest of Canada: The Quebec Government has not yet announced the rates for the academic year 2019-20.
+Last year the effective increase for Quebec residents was 2.7% and for students from the rest of Canada 3.1%.
 You may wish to use similar rates of increase for 2019-20 for planning purposes.
 Please check back here regularly for any updates.

-International Undergraduate Students: International undergraduate students, newly admitted and enrolled in degree programs in Engineering* (Bachelor of Engineering, Bachelor of Engineering (Bioresource Engineering), Bachelor of Software Engineering), Management* (Bachelor of Commerce), Science* (Bachelor of Science), and Law* (BCL/LLB, MBA/LLB) who were admitted to their degree Fall 2012 or later, were guaranteed a tuition rate for the duration of their program as long as there is no break in enrolment or transfer of degree program.
-Newly admitted Visiting or Special Students in these disciplines are charged the same tuition rates as students in degree programs, but are not guaranteed tuition rates and are subject to tuition increases in subsequent years.
+International students admitted and registered in an undergraduate degree program prior to Fall 2019 in Engineering (Bachelor of Engineering, Bachelor of Engineering (Bioresource Engineering), Bachelor of Software Engineering), Management (Bachelor of Commerce), Science, (Bachelor of Science), and Law (BCL/LLB, MBA/LLB) who were admitted to their degree Fall 2012 or later, were guaranteed a tuition rate for the duration of their program as long as there is no break in enrolment* or transfer of degree program.
+All international students registering in Fall 2019 or later will be subject to the new break in enrolment definition.
+See Deferred Admission, Degree Transfers, Break in Enrolment for further information.